drewbharris/node-multi/README.md

 Note that you'll have to put your IP address in master.html, slave.html and slave_mobile.html (this will be templated in the future).
 Also, drop some mp3s in the static/audio directory.

+Web Audio is currently supported in Google Chrome, desktop Safari, Mobile Safari (on iOS 6) and the WebKit nightlies, I believe.